ashes4trees/back_to_breath/README.md

 ## Technologies, Libraries, APIs
-This project will be created with:
+This project was created with:

 * Canvas API to render the image
 * Three.js to responsively animate image elements
 * Webpack to bundle script files
 * npm to manage dependencies
-* SoundCloud to embed music

 ## Implementation Timeline
 Friday Afternoon & Weekend: